AlaaAR-uni/StudentRecordManagementSystem/README.md

 #Student Record Management System (SRMS)

-This project is part of our course assignment.
+This project is part of the IT214 course.
 We developed a program called **Student Record Management System (SRMS)**.
 It manages student records by allowing saving, updating, deleting, searching, and generating reports.